matipacheco/game-of-life-js/README.md

-# game-of-life-js
+# Game of Life JS
-A Game of Life adaption on Javascript
+A Game of Life adaptation written on Javascript